Dr Michael Richards

 In 2013 I published a major study of war memories and public uses of the past in Spain since 1939, including the early twenty-first century: After the civil war: making memory and re-making Spain since 1936, (Cambridge University Press, 2013).

-The importance of population movement to memory informed my recently completed project on epidemics and prisons in the 1940s.
+The importance of population movement to memory also informed my recent project on epidemics and prisons in the 1940s.
 This assessed the significance of epidemiological records as sources for social history.
 While hunger played a role in disease in the early Franco years, epidemic resulted from mass spatial confinement of the defeated, combined with forced movement of the incarcerated from prison to prison and through penal labour detachments.

 I also actively link research to public history, including an inter-disciplinary conference on wartime child displacement, which compared recent global refugee challenges with historical cases.
 This brought historians, sociologists, psychologists, and lawyers together with public charitable and welfare associations